Creatornik222888/Block-survivor/README.md

 # Block-survivor
 Play the terrifying game Block Survivor!
-Here you'll find ghosts, gave crosses, and many ways to die.
+Here you'll find ghosts, grave crosses, and many ways to die.
 This sandbox game has no direct purpose and is designed simply for viewing.
 Ages 10-12+